GabrieLeitao/GabrieLeitao/README.md

 - 👋 Hi, I’m @GabrieLeitao
-- 👀 I’m interested in programming, physics, math and literature.
+- 👀 I’m interested in programming and machine learning.
 - 🌱 I’m currently learning Python, C, Html, CSS and JavaScript.
 - 💞️ I’m taking CS50x and CS50P courses on edX and looking forward to continue my journey with CS50G and CS50AI.